wisebeeai/.github/profile/README.md

 ## Looking for pollen ?

-🐝 Welcome to WiseBee
+🐝 Welcome to the bee world

-🌈 Please check on slack `#tech` before adding a new repo.

-👩‍💻 Check our `template-backend` repo

 ## Bee Gees